 In addition to covering your belongings in the event of a loss, your condo insurance also protects you against liability claims iif you are responsible for another person’s injury or property damage, or you have legal fees to pay due to a lawsuit.

-You can get the insurance you need for your condo and your valuable possessions by contacting an agent in the Trusted Choice® network.
+You can get the insurance you need for your condo and your valuable possessions by contacting an independent agent in our network.
 Your agent will help you compare rates from multiple insurance companies and choose the most suitable coverage for your needs.